 Kevin is Waverly’s environmental studies and outdoor education teacher.
 Kevin graduated from Otis Art Institute of Parsons School of Design with a degree in fine arts and worked professionally as an artist for over 20 years.
 While illustrating 14 books for young readers and working as a designer on many children’s programs, Kevin began to find his passion for connecting with kids.
 A lifelong learner and self-proclaimed naturalist, Kevin has always had a deep appreciation for our environment and understanding our connection to it.
 With countless excursions into the field with students and dozens of overnight school camping trips over the years, Kevin brings a wealth of experience and knowledge to our program.
 After 13 years of teaching in the classroom, Kevin is thrilled to be working outside with students getting dirty, observing closely, looking deeply, reflecting, wondering, having fun, and continually growing.
 (Email)

 Beatriz Valls Rodriguez

 Beatriz teaches art in the middle and high schools.

-Sydney teaches drama at all divisions.
+Sydney teaches drama in the middle and high schools.
 Syd graduated from Williams College with a B.A. in theatre and English.
 An experienced actor, director, and educator, Syd says, “I am constantly inspired by the group work ethic I see and feel in every class at Waverly.
 Students are interested in creativity and kindness, and they work from a place of loving support for each other’s creative processes.”
 Syd’s son, Harry ‘19, graduated from Waverly.
+(Email)